 As the girls' military escort senses a political uprising, Sage is recruited by a handsome soldier to infiltrate the enemy ranks.
 The more she discovers as a spy, the less certain she becomes about whom to trust―and Sage becomes caught in a dangerous balancing act that will determine the fate of her kingdom.

-About 3/4 of the way through The Traitor’s Kiss, I was determined that this book was definitely going to be a 4 Stars read, then all the sudden this amazing twist occurred, a new, exciting and daring revelation that blew me away.
+About 3/4 of the way through The Traitor’s Kiss, I was sure that it was definitely going to be a 4 star read, then all the sudden this amazing twist occurred, a new, exciting, and daring revelation that blew me away.
 I truly didn’t see it coming!
 It catapulted my love for this book to 5 stars.
-The rest of the book was just as awesome with more twists and a lot of action, so of course that 5 stars stuck.
+The rest of the book was just as awesome, with more twists, and a lot of action, so of course the 5 stars stuck.

 Sage starts out as an easy girl to like, and then she quickly becomes someone you love.
 She’s incredibly smart, book and street-wise.
-She’s very stubborn and has a bit of a temper, but when the shit hits the fan, I’d definitely want her on my team.
-Sage thinks herself to be plain and unremarkable, but that’s so far from the truth.
+She’s very stubborn, and has a bit of a temper, but when shit hits the fan, I definitely want her on my team.
+Sage thinks she’s plain and unremarkable, but that’s so far from the truth.
 She’s charming and perceptive, and easily blends into different crowds, something that the matchmaker instantly notices and respects.
-The soldiers who were chosen to escort the matchmaker’s group of brides-to-be across the country, are also wowed by Sage, because she’s magnetizing, quick-thinking, and overall an incredible asset.
-She’s a kick ass spy for the matchmaker and the soldiers.
+The soldiers who were chosen to escort the matchmaker’s group of brides-to-be across the country, are also wowed by Sage, because she’s magnetizing, quick-thinking, and overall, a kick ass spy for both the matchmaker, and the soldiers.

-Sage’s foil ends up being a particularly attractive soldier who is charged with monitoring her for suspicious activities.
-These “suspicious” activities are basically just her collecting intel on attractive bachelors for her job as an apprentice matchmaker.
+Sage’s foil ends up being a particularly attractive soldier, who is charged with monitoring her for suspicious activities.
+These suspicious activities are basically just Sage collecting intel on attractive bachelors, for her job as an apprentice matchmaker.
 Sage also suspects that this handsome soldier is hiding secrets, and it’s so funny watching the two of them spying on each other, while also trying not to fall for each other.

 Seriously, read this book!
 If not just for Sage, then also for a hot, slow brewing romance that you don’t want to miss.